 Hilton Head Island is a national treasure and beloved vacation destination off the idyllic South Carolina coast.
-It’s known for its pristine sandy beaches and world-class golf courses, but there is so much more to discover and so many things to do in Hilton Head for all visitors.
+The island is known for its pristine sandy beaches and world-class golf courses, but there is more to discover and many things to do in Hilton Head.

-Surprisingly packed with possibilities, this small, quaint town has something for everyone to discover, and heading here is one of the most romantic things to do in South Carolina.
-There is an endless exploration of things to do in Hilton Head!
+Surprisingly packed with possibilities, this small, quaint island town has something for everyone to discover, and it’s one of the most romantic destinations in South Carolina.
+It all starts with the endless number of things to do in Hilton Head!

-This iconic candy-cane colored structure has been a stalwart fixture of the community for half a century.
-A beacon of saving ships from wrecking on these lowcountry shores, it’s become the symbol of the island itself, and seeing it is one of the best things to do in South Carolina.
+The iconic red and white lighthouse has been a stalwart fixture of the community for half a century.
+It started as a beacon to save ships from the lowcountry shores and became a symbol of the island over the decades.
+Now seeing it is one of the best things to do in South Carolina.

-The climb to the top of Harbor Town Lighthouse requires only 114 steps, and it offers some pretty stellar sweeping vistas of the island.
-Learn about the nautical history at the museum, and be sure to take advantage of all the stunning photo ops here.
+The climb to the top of Harbor Town Lighthouse requires only 114 steps and offers some pretty stellar sweeping island vistas.
+Learn about the museum’s nautical history, and take advantage of all the stunning photo ops here.
 CQ’s is an upscale restaurant that offers seafood and some excellent food.

 Check out the Coastal Discovery Museum